How we engage in commissioning

-Our staff use an engagement toolkit and plan template designed to help CCG commissioners fulfil their statutory duties and involve patients and the public effectively and systematically.
+Our staff use a the Commissioners' Guide to Engagement and plan template designed to help CCG commissioners fulfil their statutory duties and involve patients and the public effectively and systematically.
 Our staff also use an Equality Impact Assessment to enable us to consider all the information about a service, policy or strategy from an equalities perspective and then action plan to get the best outcomes for service users.

 We also have Engagement Champions, internal staff who are advocates for Engagement within the commissioning teams.
 Further information about Engagement Champions can be found here.

-Read our Communications and Engagement Strategy and Patient and Public Engagement Checklist for further information.
+Read our Patient and Public Involvement Interim Strategy and Patient and Public Engagement Checklist for further information.